(b) Opening of Registers

 The process of implementing regulation for the profession involves several important and interdependent milestones, each of which plays a crucial role in ensuring public protection and establishing the foundation for safe practice.
 Each of these steps ensures that the legal and regulatory infrastructure is in place that facilitates the opening of a register.

-Opening registers for clinical, counselling and educational psychologists requires the following key milestones to be met:
+Opening a register requires the following key milestones to be met:

-Following the achievement of each of these milestones for each of the specialisms, registers will be opened and the 2-year period for grandparenting existing practitioners will commence.
+Following the achievement of each of these milestones, a Registration Board can open its register(s) and the 2-year period for grandparenting existing practitioners will commence.

 What is the timeline for the opening of registers for clinical, counselling and educational psychologists?

-As the process moves forward, updates will be provided on the CORU website and through our social media channels, along with continuing engagement with the professional body, the Psychological Society of Ireland.
+As the process moves forward, updates will be provided on the CORU website and through our social media channels, along with continuing engagement with the professional body, the Psychological Society of Ireland, union and other stakeholders.

 Is there any update on work towards opening a register for all other psychology specialisms?